 What information about individuals could be collected, generated or retained?

 This assessment concerns the recordkeeping requirements for participation in the Continuum of Care program operated by the Office of Special Needs Assistance Programs at the Department of Housing and Urban Development.
 Recordkeeping information is not centralized, nor is the data stored in systems that can be accessed by the program office or Department.
-Each grant recipient maintains its own records and must produce information only in the event of an monitoring request as appropriate to determine regulatory compliance.
+Each grant recipient maintains its own records and must produce information only in the event of a monitoring request as appropriate to determine regulatory compliance.
 No personally identified information is captured in any federal system, nor is it shared in any way with the program office.

 If this project is a technology/system, does it relate solely to infrastructure?
 [For example, is the system a Local Area Network (LAN) or Wide Area Network (WAN)]?